+Am I Eligible?

+Jurors must:
-m Eligible? urors must: Be a citizen of the United States and of this State.
-Be at least 18 years of age.
-Reside in the county of jury service.
-Be able to read, write and communicate in English.
-Be of sound mind.
-Y ou cannot serve on a jury if: You have been convicted of a felony or of any type of theft (unless rights have been restored); You are now on probation or deferred adjudication for a felony or for any type of theft; or U You are now under indictment for a felony or are now under criminal charges for any type of theft. you are in doubt, or think you may not be qualified to serve on a jury for one of the pove or any other reasons, please notify the judge. ho Can Be Excused From Jury Service? ou are entitled to be excused as a juror if you: Are over 70 years of age; Have custody of a child younger than 15, who would be left without adequate supervision if the person was required to serve on a jury. П Are a student in class; Are a member of the United States military forces serving on active duty and deployed to a location away from your home station and out of your county of residence; Are the caretaker of a person who is unable to care for themselves (an invalid); or communicate in English.

-Can show a physical or mental impairment or an inability to comprehend or to
+- Be a citizen of the United States and of this State.

+- · Be at least 18 years of age.

+- · Reside in the county of jury service.

+- Be able to read, write and communicate in English.

+- · Be of sound mind.

+You cannot serve on a jury if:

+- You have been convicted of a felony or of any type of theft (unless rights have been restored); - You are now on probation or deferred adjudication for a felony or for any type of theft; or - You are now under indictment for a felony or are now under criminal charges for any type of theft.

+If you are in doubt, or think you may not be qualified to serve on a jury for one of the above or any other reasons, please notify the clerk or bailiff.

+Who Can Be Excused From Jury Service?

+You are entitled to be excused as a juror if you:

+- · Are over 70 years of age; - Have custody of a child younger than 12, who would be left without adequate supervision if the person was required to serve on a jury. - · Are a student in class; - Are a member of the United States military forces serving on active duty and deployed to a location away from your home station and out of your county of residence; - Are the caretaker of a person who is unable to care for themselves; or - Can show a physical or mental impairment or an inability to comprehend or to communicate in English.